ZhenyingZhu/StudyNotes/ComputerScience.md

 - nine balls, find the one ball that is heavier given a balance.
 In total 2 times.
 Divide by 3
 - drop 2 eggs to find floor n (CC189 6th 6.8): find the drop strategey, that in worst case, dropping the total drops for the first egg and second egg are same

+### Object-Oriented Design

+six Ws: who, what, where, when, how, why

 ## Terms

 - Idempotency